koslib/terraform-provider-planetscale/README.md

 1. The `/examples` path contains examples for both data-sources and resources that will end up in the documentation generated.
 2. The `Schema` in the resources and data-sources need to contain a `Description` so that the fields appearing in the documentation can actually make sense.

+## Known limitations/issues

+1. Resources updates: the Planetscale Golang SDK, on which this Terraform provider heavily relies on, does not support update operations everywhere.
+This means configuration of resources is not always successful.
+2. Data sources filtering: the filters supported are the filters supported by the Planetscale Golang SDK.
+More filters will be added as soon as the SDK offers support for them.

 ## Licence

 MIT License